zjucxh/hello_smpl/README.md

 For ERROR: No key block for Shape010, 011, 012, ..., 015:
-Dimension of Legacy version of SMPL is 10 not 15, so error can be ignored.
+Dimension of Legacy version of SMPL is 10 not 15, so error can be ignored. when read factory.blend blender should run in background otherwise error occurs
 ## Install

 Add smpl_blender addon